aartrama/aartrama.github.io/_posts/2017-12-24-rrho-rank-rank-hypergeometric-overlap.md

 **Steps to generate RRHO -**

 1. The first step is to identify the common genes between 2 gene lists.
-If the first gene list has 300 genes, and second gene list has 290 genes, 289 genes remain in gene list 1 and 289 genes remain in gene list 2 (assuming 289 genes are common b/w the two lists).
+If the first gene list has 300 genes, and second gene list has 290 genes, 289 genes remain in both gene lists (assuming 289 genes are common b/w the two lists).

 2. Next, genes in each gene list are ranked based on the signed negative log of p-value.
 'Signed' here refers to assigning a '+' or a '-' sign to the - log (p-value), depending on whether the gene is up or down-regulated.
 The genes at the top of the list would have the most significantly up-regulated genes, and the genes at the bottom would have the most significantly down-regulated genes.